The Digital Operational Resilience Act (DORA) - What you need to know

 The European Union (EU) will soon launch a new regulation that will require banks and firms in the global financial industry to mature their third-party risk management programs to include set cybersecurity requirements – which will also apply to the critical Information and Communication Technology (ICT) service providers they are working with.

-The timeframe for meeting compliance standards will be relatively short despite the complexity expected with the new framework.
+The timeframe for meeting compliance standards will be relatively short despite the complexity expected with the new cybersecurity compliance framework.
 Understanding the Digital Operational Resilience Act (DORA), as well as acknowledging DORA’s roadmap and timeline, is important for all eligible firms so that CIOs, CISOs, and compliance managers can start planning immediately.

 The need for unified cybersecurity standards